opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 +--+

-Example 3: Grouping By Field Ordinal in Select
+Example 3: Grouping by Field Ordinal in Select
 ----------------------------------------------

 SQL query::